Header Image

 Until DSM IV, the criteria for the diagnosis of ADHD stipulated that the first symptoms must have appeared by the age of 7.
 With DSM 5, this was increased to an age of 12 years.

-Recent findings from population-based longitudinal studies suggest that in a subset of people with ADHD, ADHD symptoms only increase after childhood and they first meet the criteria for ADHD in later adolescence or early adulthood.333435363710293839 One study found 45% of people with ADHD who were first diagnosed as adults did not have ADHD in childhood.
+Recent findings from population-based longitudinal studies suggest that in a subset of people with ADHD, ADHD symptoms only increase after childhood and they first meet the criteria for ADHD in later adolescence or early adulthood.353637383910294041 One study found 45% of people with ADHD who were first diagnosed as adults did not have ADHD in childhood.
 They showed lower hyperactivity/impulsivity symptoms and higher education.
-We see both of these as indications of a higher probability of an overlooked diagnosis in childhood with good coping skills40
+We see both as indications of a higher probability of an overlooked diagnosis in childhood with good coping skills.
+In addition, higher resilience is conceivable due to various protective factors.42

-If the age by which the first symptoms must have appeared is set at 16, 99% of people with ADHD are covered, according to one study.44
+If the age by which the first symptoms must have appeared is set at 16, 99% of people with ADHD are covered, according to one study.46

 This means that every hundredth case of ADHD still has its first symptoms after the age of 16.
 Assuming a prevalence of 8% for ADHD, this would mean 64,000 people in Germany, and at 5%, 40,000 people would have late-onset ADHD after the age of 16.

-It is usually found that at least one symptom was highly pronounced in adolescence, which could indicate incorrect diagnosis in adolescence.45
+It is usually found that at least one symptom was highly pronounced in adolescence, which could indicate incorrect diagnosis in adolescence.47

-One publication reports that the severity of ADHD should be milder if it occurs later.36 This is in contrast to reports that late-diagnosed women in particular tend to have more severe symptoms with strong comorbidity (depression, anxiety).52
+One publication reports that the severity of ADHD should be milder if it occurs later.38 This is in contrast to reports that late-diagnosed women in particular tend to have more severe symptoms with strong comorbidity (depression, anxiety).54

 • significantly younger (< 65 years) than the overall study population